-Navigate to the directory where you want to create your project and run
+Navigate to the directory where you want to create your project.

-shopify node create.
+shopify app create node.
 This command scaffolds a new Node.js app in a subdirectory and creates your app in the Partner Dashboard.

 Step 3: Start a local development server